NVIDIA/cudnn-frontend/README.md

 ## Feedback
 Support, resources, and information about cuDNN can be found online at https://developer.nvidia.com/cudnn.

-Also, bugs and rfes can be reported in the issues section.
+Also, bugs and RFEs can be reported in the issues section.